 Please silence your cell phones.
 No photos or videos are permitted during classes, except for our designated photographers.

 RESPECTING TEACHERS AND OTHER STUDENTS

 Please maintain appropriate, professional and physical boundaries with our teachers and other students.
 The New York Butoh Institute has a zero tolerance policy with regards to sexual harassment.
 All students have a right to study butoh in a respectful and safe environment.

-At the beginning of each long workshop, we will ask that you sign a basic release form.
+At the beginning of each workshop, we will ask that you sign a basic release form.
 On occasion, we take photos for our funders.
-This ensures that we keep receiving funding in order to be able to bring you Butoh teachers.
+This ensures that we are able to continue bringing you our butoh programs.
 These photos will never be shared on social media and remain in our archives.

 We reserve the right to exclude any student from our workshops and classes, if they do not abide by our rules of engagement.